smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     setDynamicMenuUpdatesMode (value)

     /**
      * @return {DynamicMenuUpdatesMode} - The currently set DynamicMenuUpdatesMode.
-It defaults to ON_WITH_COMPAT_MODE if not set
+It defaults to ON_WITH_COMPAT_MODE if not set.
      */
     getDynamicMenuUpdatesMode ()